komarserjio/notejam/contribute.rst

 I18N
 ----

-Application shouls support internationalization.
+Application should support internationalization.
 All source texts are available in the language files.
-Feel free to convert to any format.
+Feel free to convert to any format that suits your framework.

 ----------
 Unit tests